redis/redis/README.md

     % make 32bit

-After building Redis is a good idea to test it, using:
+After building Redis it is a good idea to test it using:

     % make test

 Fixing build problems with dependencies or cached build options
 ---------

-Redis has some dependencies which are included into the `deps` directory.
+Redis has some dependencies which are included in the `deps` directory.
-`make` does not rebuild dependencies automatically, even if something in the source code of dependencies is changes.
+`make` does not rebuild dependencies automatically, even if something in the source code of dependencies is changed.

 When you update the source code with `git pull` or when code inside the dependencies tree is modified in any other way, make sure to use the following